Barrett's Esophagus Treatment Center

 First, the diameter of the esophagus is determined and a balloon-shaped catheter is inserted.
 Once in place, it is inflated to come in contact with the walls.
 Heat is then delivered through small hair-like wires wrapped around the catheter.
 This removes much of the pre-cancerous Barrett's tissue.

-The patient then returns on 2 to 3 month intervals for an upper endoscopy.
+The patient then returns on 3-month intervals for an upper endoscopy.

 During these visits, the catheter is utilized to remove any remaining Barrett's Esophagus that persists along the esophageal wall.